Everything PR News

 Insurance Digital Marketing has never really been about solving a visibility problem—it has always been about solving a trust problem.
-When Insurance has never had a marketing problem.
+Insurance has never had a marketing problem.
 It has had a trust problem.

 For decades, the industry has been defined not by a lack of visibility but by a lack of clarity.
 Consumers knew insurance existed—often through fear-driven messaging—but they did not understand it.
 Policies were dense, pricing felt arbitrary, and the claims experience loomed as an unknown.
 Marketing, rather than solving this problem, often reinforced it, leaning on urgency and anxiety instead of transparency and usefulness.

-Insurance Digital marketing has begun to change that—not universally, but meaningfully.
+Insurance digital marketing has begun to change that—not universally, but meaningfully.
 In the hands of the right organizations, it has become more than a distribution channel.
 It has become a trust-building engine.

 How Insurance Digital Marketing is Rebuilding Trust